-Imogen Grant and Emily Craig’s success over the past two years has come for a number of reasons but perhaps most of all how close they are out of the water.
+Imogen Grant and Emily Craig’s success over the past three years has come for a number of reasons but perhaps most of all how close they are out of the water.

 The women’s lightweight double sculls pair came within 0.01 seconds of Olympic bronze in Tokyo but instead of dwelling on a missed opportunity, they have since gone on an incredible unbeaten run.

-In that time, they have overcome every challenge in their path, which has seen them win back-to-back European Championships and the 2022 World Championships.
+In that time, they have overcome every challenge in their path, which has seen them win back-to-back World and European Championships in 2021, 2022 and 2023.

-They now head to Belgrade to defend that world title and qualify the boat for Paris in the process and while their partnership in the water is phenomenal, it is away from the boat where the pair have developed such a tight bond, something Craig believes has been crucial to their unbeaten run.
+On top of that, the pairing's golden run in 2023 saw them qualify the boat for Paris 2024 in style, and while their partnership in the water is phenomenal, it is away from the boat where the pair have developed such a tight bond, something Craig believes has been crucial to their unbeaten run.

-She said: “We both turned up at the hotel we are staying in at the moment with the same book to read, which probably says a lot!
+She said: “We both turned up at the hotel we are staying for Worlds 2023 with the same book to read, which probably says a lot!

 “I think especially when we are doing four-week long camps, there is always an inevitable point when we have a falling out but we know each other well enough to get it together and move on, talk it out, nothing ever lingers, nothing is ever personal.